Jalen Hurts runs for winning TD in overtime, Eagles rally past Josh Allen, Bills 37-34

 RECORD SETTER

-Eagles DE Brandon Graham set a team record by playing in his 189th career regular-season game. … Kicker David Akers held the mark at 188 games.
+Graham set a team record by playing in his 189th career regular-season game.
+Kicker David Akers held the mark at 188 games.

 UP NEXT